djlint/djLint/docs/src/docs/linter.md

 Html forbids interactive content inside `<a>` and `<button>`.
 A button inside a link, or a link inside a button, is invalid markup that browsers repair each in their own way, and a screen reader or keyboard user is handed one control that behaves like two. axe reports the same thing as "nested-interactive".

 The containers watched are an `<a>` with an `href` and a `<button>`, and the controls reported inside them are a link with an `href`, `button`, `input`, `select` and `textarea`.
 An `<a>` without an `href` is not interactive and is left alone on either side, as is a hidden input or one whose type a template tag writes.
+The content of a `<template>` is not rendered where it is written, so a control inside one is not nested in the link around it, though nesting written inside the template is still reported.

-A link or button left open ends with the element around it, as it would in a browser, so one typo does not report the rest of the file.
+An attribute is read where a tag writes one and nowhere else: the `href` of `{% if not href %}` names a variable, the one in `{# href="{{ url }}" #}` is commented out and the one in `data-attr=href` belongs to another attribute, while the `href` an `{% if %}` writes between its own tags is an attribute like any other.
+A link or button left open ends with the element around it, as it would in a browser, so one typo does not report the rest of the file; one left open at the top level has nothing around it to end it and does run to the end of the file, where H025 reports the orphan as well.

 Don't: